Contract contingencies are in place to protect prospective VA buyers from the unknown.

-Appraisal contingencies protect buyers in case the home they want to buy turns out to be worth less than what they offered to pay.
+Appraisal contingencies protect buyers if the home they want to buy turns out to be worth less than what they offered to pay.

-Mortgage lenders will lend the lessor of the purchase price or the home’s appraised value, along with allowable costs and fees.
+Mortgage lenders will lend the lesser of the purchase price or the home's appraised value, along with allowable costs and fees.

 This kind of contingency is required for VA loans.